matloff/omsi/README.md

 If you have a runtime error, the output of your print statements may not be displayed.
-You can remedy this by placing a *return* statement or similar before the site of the runtime error.
+You can remedy this by placing a *return* statement or similar before the line of the runtime error.

 <h2>
 <a name="instructors">Directions for instructors</a>